YannisArgyriou/MIRI-MRS-TaskList/README.md

 # MIRI_FringeAdventures
-Series of python notebooks summarizing the different aspects of MIRI detector interference, in a somewhat ordered fashion.
-Feedback is welcome and very much needed.
+Series of python notebooks summarizing the different aspects of MIRI detector interference in a somewhat ordered fashion.
+As always feedback is appreciated, thank you!

 List of notebooks:
 0 - Fringes everywhere